sandeep066/js-all-projects/router/RouterDataCodeSnippets.md

 Sharable URLs

 How it is created

-Define params in the route path.
+Define params directly in the route path.

-How to SEND data
+How to send data
-jsx
-Copy code
 <Link to="/user/Sandeep/30" />

 Route definition
-jsx
-Copy code
 <Route path="/user/:name/:age" element={<User />} />

-How to RECEIVE data
+How to receive data
-js
-Copy code
 import { useParams } from "react-router-dom";

 const { name, age } = useParams();

-Key notes
+Notes

 ✅ Refresh-safe

-✅ Sharable
+✅ Sharable & bookmarkable

 ❌ Not secure (visible in URL)

-✅ Method 3 — Query Params (HOW to show the page)
+✅ Method 3 — Query Params (useSearchParams)

+(HOW to show the page)

 When to use

 Filters

 Sorting